Introduction: NRF24L01 on STM32F103

 My "Title Shot" shows a breadboard without the FTDI, but with a voltage regulator on the end of the board.
 Most FTDIs can power the Blue Pill for this project.
 Also, I created a number of LEDs with a cardboard backing and 220 Ohm resistors pre-soldered for quick prototyping.
 This is why you don't see the resistor on the board.

-The Capacitor isn't really necessary, but without it the small surges of power to transmit the signal can be compromised and flaky.
+The Capacitor isn't really necessary, but with the small surges of power to transmit, the signal can be compromised and flaky.

 In the Arduiino IDE, download and install the RF24 Library.